Orchestra

 Purchase: $10

 LILY-BY is a lullaby dedicated to my daughter, Liliana Rose Wilt, who is seven months old as of the completion of this piece.
 Her name and nickname (Lily), encoded into musical notes, make up the two halves of the main theme.
+Unless specifically indicated, the damper pedal and una corda pedal should be used liberally to create a dream-like sound.
+When in doubt, err on the side of slower rather than faster.
+Please do not wake the baby.
+Her parents are very tired.
+This piece was written at the request of my colleague, Kuo-Pei Cheng-Lin, who premiered it on February 26, 2023.

 Silver Nitrate Reverie (2022) 6'